 First, to sign up for coinbase.com.

-- Sign up for coinbase.com to create a digital currency wallet where you can securely store digital currency.
+- Sign up for Coinbase.com to create a digital currency wallet where you can securely store digital currency.

 - Connect your bank account, debit card, or credit card so that you can exchange digital currency into and out of your local currency (you’ll probably also want to add optional info and upload your ID to expand your purchasing limit).

-- Consider signing up for another exchange and trading cryptocurrency for cryptocurrency (and then transferring that back into Bitcoin, Ethereum, and/or Litecoin, and then back into coinbase, and then back into USD).
+- Consider signing up for another exchange and trading cryptocurrency for cryptocurrency (and then transferring that back into Bitcoin, Bitcoin Cash, Ethereum, and Litecoin, and then back into Coinbase, and then back into USD).
 Don’t forget to record your transactions for the tax man and to brush up on the tax implications (I can’t stress that enough).

-- When you sign in with your bank account you’ll need to input your bank account login.
-That may feel shady, but is the process (read about it at coinbase).
+- When you sign in with your bank account, you’ll need to input your bank account login.
+That may feel shady, but is the process (read about it at Coinbase).

 - If you use your bank account, you have to wait 3-5 days for your bank to approve the pairing (so you can’t trade for about a week after you sign up).